hackclub/hackclub/workshops/muse/README.md

 ## Running Muse as a club meeting

 If you're running Muse in your club as a workshop we recommend showing the introduction video and listening to some examples of what other people have made in Muse.
 After that let people get started playing on their own.
-If possible try to play the music out loud so every and overhear each other's songs.
+If possible try to play the music out loud so every one can overhear each other's songs.

 ## How does it work?